-The Company does not currently employ any senior executives or any other employees and is unable to disclose any proportion of men and women in senior executive positions and across the Company.
+The Company does not currently employ any senior executives or any other employees and therefore there are no men or women in any senior executive or employee positions.

 CONTINUOUS DISCLOSURE AND COMMUNICATIONS WITH SHAREHOLDERS

 The Company has a Continuous Disclosure Policy to support compliance with its continuous disclosure obligations under ASX Listing Rule 3.1 and the Corporations Act.
 The Board is responsible for overseeing and implementing this Policy.
 The Board considers its disclosure obligations at each scheduled Board meeting.
 The Company Secretary is the Company's ASX Liaison Officer.
 The Company's Continuous Disclosure Policy contains the matters recommended by ASX Principle 5.